geonetwork/core-geonetwork/software_development/README.md

 # Eclipse setup

-The easiest way to develop GeoNetwork within Eclipse is with the [m2e plugin](http://eclipse.org/m2e/), which comes by default on many Eclipse installations.
+The easiest way to develop GeoNetwork within Eclipse is with [m2e plugin](http://eclipse.org/m2e/), which comes by default on many Eclipse installations.

 ## Import source code